-- For small city cars urban areas are the best.
-Find a fancy spot where many people go – a popular café, busy metro station or parking in the old town.
+- For small city cars, urban areas are the best.
+Find a fancy spot where many people go – a popular café, busy metro station, or parking in the old town.
 The more vibrant the place is, the better!

 Finally, a potential buyer calls and you agree to show him the car.
 While on the phone, try not to speak about the price.
 If a buyer is starting to negotiate, tell him that you can speak about the price later, when you two are standing next to the car.
 Let him be impressed with it first.
 There is a better chance he will go for the price you are asking.

-To make the best impression, make sure to be on time, be nicely dressed and polite.
+To make the best impression, make sure to be on time, nicely dressed, and polite.
 Tell him everything he wants to know, but try not to oversell your car.
 People who tend to speak too well of their car may actually be hiding something.
 Let the car speak for itself.
 Let him go for a test drive and confirm it has been spotless throughout the years you had it.
 Remember – if impressed, the buyer will buy it no matter what.
-You may go down in price a little bit if money is an issue, but it’s actually better not to.
+You can go down in price a little bit if money is an issue, but it’s better not to.
 The reason is simple – there are other buyers out there.
 Letting him know there are others interested may even drive the price up!